 Fanfic Recs: Tenth Doctor Fics

-Proof that the remaining ten percent is worth regenerating for
+Proof that the remaining ten percent is worth regenerating twice for.

 , all of which have to be signed to stay on the page.
 Feel free to add a fanfic of your own to the list, but remember to use the template found here.